BrianWeiHaoMa/csvcheck/README.md

     {"10", "11", "12"},
 })

-// Returns the different rows, and their indices in the
+// Returns the different rows and their indices in their
 // original arrays, respectively. res1, res2, indices1, indices2, _ := csvcheck.GetCommonRows(
     arr1,